gvvaughan/specl/README.md

 being checked against those specifications, you run [Specl][] inside the project directory using the provided `specl` command.

-The `specl` command expects a list of "spec" files to follow, and is usually called like this:
+The `specl` command expects a list of spec-files to follow, and is usually called like this:

     specl specs/*_spec.yaml